Frequently Asked Questions

 For unsuccessful applications, we will keep personal data included in your application (including your name and contact details) for up to five years, then delete it.
 We will keep a copy of the rest of your application indefinitely.
 For successful applications, we will keep your name and contact details on our records indefinitely, but will delete your signature and bank account details after five years.

+If you have any questions not answered on this page or in the information sessions, we’re happy to help.
 Please contact the University’s Community Team on local@ed.ac.uk or 0131 651 5000.